badari07/calendar/README.md

 json-server --watch db.json
 ```

-In db.json , replace the existing content with:
+In db.json , If you need to start with no data in calender. replace the existing content with:

 ```bash
 {